foureyes/csci-ua.0480-fall2016-007/final-project.markdown

 ## Project Requirements

-* Write project documentation / specifications
+### Requirements

-* Use Express and MongoDB (or other database with permission)
+* You must use Express and MongoDB (or other server-side framework and database with permission)
-* Have at least __5 route handers__ (do not count login/register gets and posts if you're implementing auth)
-* Have _around_ __4 Mongoose Schemas__  (or other database abstraction library/module)
-* Have at least 3 forms (do not count login/register gets and posts if you're implementing auth):
-	* Minimally, __one of the forms must submit data using JavaScript (ajax)__
-	* Ensure that __server side validation occurs__
-	* Additionally, __validation errors should be propagated back to the front end__
+* You must write your own code, with annotations/references added for any code sourced from books, online tutorials, etc.

+### Scoring Rubric

+* (30 points) minimum 3 x forms or ajax interactions (__excluding login__)
-* Use at least 2 of any of the following (can be the same): Constructors, Object.create, Prototypes, map, reduce, filter, forEach
+* (9 points) minimum 3 x any of the following (can be the same):
-* __Additional Research Requirements__ (see below)
+    * original Constructors (that is, a constructor you've written yourself), including methods added to prototype
+    * Object.create (where prototype matters)
-* Project deployment
+    * es6 classes
+    * original higher order functions or these built-in higher order functions on the Array object: map, reduce, filter
+* (8 points) minimum 2 x mongoose schemas
+* (10 points) stability / security
+    * simple validation on user input to prevent application from crashing
-* __Do not allow user generated content to be displayed directly (allow the default handlebars behavior that converts HTML entities)__
+    * doesn't allow user input to be displayed unescaped directly on page
+    * pages that require authentication cannot be accessed without authentication
+    * data specified as private to a user cannot be viewed by another user
+    * etc.
+* (5 points) _originality_
+    * is not mostly based on existing homework
+    * majority of code is not from online tutorial
+* (30 points) 3 x milestones:
+    * requirements and model
+    * deploy and partial implementation
+    * nearly finished
+* (8 points) worth of research topics; see below

+{% comment %}
+* provide api end points
+* what data is authenticated
+* urls of where data
+{% endcomment %}

 ## Additional Requirements, Your Choice

-Choose at least __6 points__ worth of these following topics (research and implementation). __This list may change slightly (added items, adjustments to points) as project ideas come in.__
+Choose at least __12 points__ worth of these following topics (research and implementation). __This list may change slightly (added items, adjustments to points) as project ideas come in.__

-* (2 points) Unit testing with JavaScript
+* (4 points) Unit testing with JavaScript
 	* [Jasmine](http://jasmine.github.io/)
 	* [Mocha](https://github.com/mochajs/mocha)
 	* Any others found through research
+    * Minimally 4 tests
+    * You'll have to link to testing code in repository
-    * (You'll have to specify how to run tests or show screen capture of tests)
+    * ...
+And either specify how to run tests or show screen capture of tests)
-* (3 points) Automated functional testing for all of your routes using any of the following:
+* (6 points) Automated functional testing for all of your routes using any of the following:
 	* [PhantomJS](http://phantomjs.org/) - headless browser testing
 	* [Selenium](http://www.seleniumhq.org/)
+    * Minimally 4 tests
+    * You'll have to linke to testing code in repository
 	* Any others found through research
+    * You'll have to link to testing code in repository
-    * (You'll have to specify how to run tests or show screen capture of tests)
+    * ...
+And either specify how to run tests or show screen capture of tests)
-* (2 points) Configuration management
+* (4 points) Configuration management
 	* [nconf](https://github.com/flatiron/nconf)
 	* [Node convict](https://github.com/mozilla/node-convict)
 	* Any others found through research
-* (1 point) Use [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), or even make (!) to automate any of the following ... must be used in combination with one or more of the other requirements, such as:
+* (4 points) Use [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), webpack or even make (!) to automate any of the following ... must be used in combination with one or more of the other requirements, such as:
-    * (1 point) Integrate JSHint / JSLint into your workflow
+    * (2 points) Integrate JSHint / JSLint into your workflow
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
         * Must have have .jshint configuration file
         * Must run on entire codebase __outside of <code>node_modules</code>
-    * (1 point) Concatenation and minification of CSS  and JavaScript files
+    * (2 points) Concatenation and minification of CSS  and JavaScript files
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
         * (Only client side files!)
-    * (1 points) Use a CSS preprocesser
+    * (2 points) Use a CSS preprocesser
 	    * [Sass](http://sass-lang.com/)
 	    * [Less](http://lesscss.org/)
 	    * [Myth](http://www.myth.io/)
-* (3 points) Integrate user authentication
+* (6 points) Integrate user authentication
 	* Minimally, implement sign up and registration
 	* Or implement sign in with provider, such as FB Connect, Google, etc. (which could be worth more points)
-* (3 points) Use a different database and database abstraction layer (!)
-* (2 points) Perform client side form validation using a JavaScript __library__
+* (4 points) Perform client side form validation using custom JavaScript or JavaScript __library__
-    * using html5 form elements with attributes as contraints does not count
-    * alerting errors also does not count; errors must be integrated into the DOM
+    * errors must be integrated into the DOM
+    * the following will not receive full credit:
+        * using form elements with attributes as constraints
+        * displaying errors with `alert`
-* (1 point) Use a CSS framework throughout your site, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme):
+* (2 points) Use a CSS framework throughout your site, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme):
 	* [Bootstrap](http://getbootstrap.com/)
 	* [Foundation](http://foundation.zurb.com/)
-* (1 point) Use a __server-side__ JavaScript library or module that we did not cover in class (not including any from other requirements) - 1 point per library, maximum of 2
+* (1 - 6 points) Use a __server-side__ JavaScript library or module that we did not cover in class (not including any from other requirements)
+    * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
-* (1 point) Use a __client-side__ JavaScript library or module that we did not cover in class (not including any from other requirements) - 1 point per library, maximum of 2
+* (1 - 6 points) Use a __client-side__ JavaScript library or module that we did not cover in class (not including any from other requirements)
+    * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
+    * for example, angular 2 or d3 might be 6 points, while google maps might be 1 point
-* (2 points) Per external API used (you can convince me that this is worth more points for a more complex API)
+* (1 - 6 points) Per external API used
+    * assign a point value to the library or module that you're using based on amount of effort and/or code required for integration
+    * for example, angular 2 might be 6 points, while google maps might be 1 point

 <a name="milestone1"></a>